-The Rainbow Project's Community-Based Individual & Family Support Services provides short-term and ongoing services for young children, individuals, and their caregivers/families affected by gender-based violence (i.e., sexual assault, domestic violence, and human trafficking) and other forms of trauma.
+The RRR provides immediate as well as on-going services for young children, individuals, and their caregivers/families in acute crisis situations where they have been exposed to gender-based violence, including sexual assault, domestic violence, and human trafficking, and other forms of trauma.
 Referrals come from law enforcement, hospitals, early childhood programs, family members, homeless shelters, physicians, District Attorney's Victim Witness & Critical Incident Units & other community service agencies.

-The program focuses on supporting individuals and households who face vulnerability, recent stressors, or imminent threat to safety or well-being linked to a specific episode of violence, criminal behavior, or other traumatizing experience - and on building skills and connections that reduce future risk.
+RRR focuses on supporting individuals and households who face an active crisis situation or imminent threat to their safety or well-being that is connected to a specific episode of violent or criminal behavior or other traumatizing experience for young children.
+Services are available 24/7 and RRR staff are specially trained to respond immediately to emergency crisis situations that involve young children.